 Heather Alicia Knox

-Heather is the co-founder and Executive Director of Project Somos.
+Heather is the co-founder and Country Director of Project Somos.
 She founded Compassion Fruit Society in 2002 after spending time travelling and volunteering in India with her teenage daughter, Meg.
 Heather has committed the rest of her life to providing better opportunities to vulnerable children and their mamas.

 Heather has worked as a doula, childbirth educator, infant massage instructor, homeschooling consultant, special events organizer, homeopath, entrepreneur and as the community development coordinator for the Vancouver Folk Music Festival.
 She is a lifelong learner who can always be found studying something.

-Heather lives on-site at Project Somos in a unique dome-home with her husband Greg and their five brown dogs.
+Heather lives on-site at Project Somos in a unique dome-home with her husband Greg and their four brown dogs.
 She loves reading, cooking with kids, writing and photography.
 In Guatemala, Heather uses her middle name, Alicia, which is SO much easier for Spanish speakers to say than “Heather”.